manassaloi/manassaloi.github.io/_posts/2020-06-24-good-report-bad-report.markdown

 This post is based on both: my experience as a report as well as a manager.

-1. A good report knows their manager well.
-What grinds their gears.
-What makes them tick.
-If they prefer written or verbal updates.
-If they like over communication or sporadic updates.
+1. A good report knows their manager well: what grinds their gears, what makes them tick, if they prefer written or verbal updates, if they like over communication or sporadic updates.
 A bad report never bothers to understand their manager's working style.
 2. A good report takes complete ownership of tasks assigned.
 Once a manager assigns a task they can rest free knowing they don't have to follow up.
 A bad report needs to be told multiple times before they pick up a task.
 Most of the time they just "forget".
 3. A good report pushes information.
 Project updates are shared proactively.
 The manager rarely has to follow up.
 A bad report waits until their manager asks for an update.
 4. A good report frees up their manager's time.
 A bad report fills up their manager's calendar.